-You will need to adjust the initial angle of the transducer both vertically and horizontally to confirm the transducer mounting angle.
+Using the Mounting Bracket You will need to adjust the initial angle of the transducer both vertically and horizontally to confirm the transducer mounting angle.

-- 1. Adjust the transducer assembly vertically, until the seam on the leading edge of the transducer (see 1) below) is level and just slightly below the - 2.
-Adjust the initial angle of the transducer from back to front until the side seam on the transducer is almost parallel with the bottom of the boat, one click at a time in either direction (see Adjusting the Initial Transducer
+- 1. Adjust the transducer assembly vertically, until the seam on the leading edge of the transducer (see 1) below) is level and just slightly below - 2.
+Adjust the initial angle of the transducer from back to front by rotating - the transducer until the side seam on the transducer is almost parallel with the bottom of the boat, one click at a time in either direction (see Adjusting the Initial Transducer Angle)

-Downward Slant: The transducer has a natural downward slant of 4 to 5 degrees from leading edge to trailing edge.
+Downward Slant: The transducer has a natural downward slant of 4 to 5 degrees from leading edge (closest to the boat transom) to trailing edge (farthest away from the boat).
 Looking at the back of the transducer, the seam should be slightly below the bottom of the hull.